tkosa2/ToDoInMemory/README.md

   - When a new branch is pushed to GitHub
   - When a pull request is created or updated
 - **Actions**:
+  - Installs Playwright browsers automatically
-  - Runs both unit tests and integration tests
+  - Runs unit tests, integration tests, and Playwright browser automation tests
   - Builds the solution
   - Uploads test results as artifacts